Kyler Murray Player Prop Bets for NFL Week 7 | Arizona vs. Houston 10/24/2021

 Season Stats

-- He's also rushed 37 times for 116 yards and three touchdowns, averaging 19.3 yards per game.
+- He's tacked on 116 rushing yards on 37 carries and three rushing touchdowns, averaging 19.3 yards per game.

-- The Cardinals have run 50.9% passing plays and 49.1% rushing plays this season.
-They rank fourth in the NFL in scoring.
+- The Cardinals have called a pass in 50.9% of their plays from scrimmage this year while staying on the ground 49.1% of the time.
+This offensive attack ranks fourth in the NFL in points scored.

-- Murray accounts for 48.1% of his team's red zone plays, with 37 of his 195 pass attempts coming from inside the opponent's 20-yard line.
+- Murray has thrown 37 passes in the red zone this season, 48.1% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Murray's matchup with the Texans.